-- N-CAL Kit
+- Assay Type Detection Kit

-- SAMPLE - Urine
+- Sample Types Urine

-Creatine and p-creatine are converted non-enzymatically to the metabolite creatinine, which diffuses into the blood and is excreted by the kidneys.
+Creatine and p-creatine are converted non-enzymatically to the metabolite creatinine.
+Creatinine diffuses into the blood with excretion by the kidneys.
 Creatinine forms spontaneously from p-creatine.
-Under normal conditions, its formation occurs at a rate that is relatively constant and as intra-individual variation is <15% from day to day, creatinine is a useful tool for normalizing the levels of other molecules found in urine.
+Under normal conditions, its formation occurs at a relatively constant rate.
+As intra-individual variation is <15% daily, Creatinine is a useful tool for normalizing the levels of other molecules found in urine.
 Altered creatinine levels may be associated with diabetes and cardiovascular disease.